 To establish general policies regarding the use of open flames, pyrotechnics (including fireworks), electrical appliances, holiday decorations and ceremonial fires, to establish a process for seeking exceptions and to identify responsibilities of students, faculty and staff for building evacuation.

 Public Safety is responsible for responding to fire alarms and to assist with building evacuation.

 Facilities Management is responsible for scheduling annual inspections and upkeep of alarms and fire safety equipment, including fire extinguishers and fire suppression systems in General Fund and Auxiliary Buildings.
 The University’s Fire and Safety Specialist will conduct periodic inspections of buildings and identify fire safety deficiencies that need to be corrected.

-The Department of Residence (DOR) is responsible for the upkeep of fire extinguishers for all DOR properties.
-The University’s Fire and Safety Specialist will conduct periodic inspections of DOR buildings and identify fire safety deficiencies that need to be corrected.
+University Housing & Dining (UHD) is responsible for the upkeep of fire extinguishers for all UHD properties.
+The University’s Fire and Safety Specialist will conduct periodic inspections of UHD buildings and identify fire safety deficiencies that need to be corrected.